verrazzano/docs/content/en/docs/customize/opensearch.md

 - **Override default policies**: Both these default policies have a zero (`0`) priority.
 You can override the default policies by creating policies with `policy.ism_template.priority` greater than `0`.

 {{< alert title="NOTE" color="warning" >}}
-- Avoid creating policies with policy IDs `vz-system` or `vz-application` as they are reserved for Verrazzano default policies name.
-In the Verrazzano CR, by default, policies that are created with these names will be overridden with the default ISM policies, if the flag [spec.components.opensearch.disableDefaultPolicy](/docs/reference/api/vpo-verrazzano-v1beta1/#install.verrazzano.io/v1beta1.OpenSearchComponent) is set to `false`.
+- Avoid creating policies with policy IDs `vz-system` or `vz-application` because they are reserved for Verrazzano default policies names.
+In the Verrazzano CR, by default, if the flag [spec.components.opensearch.disableDefaultPolicy](/docs/reference/api/vpo-verrazzano-v1beta1/#install.verrazzano.io/v1beta1.OpenSearchComponent) is set to `false`,then policies that are created with these names will be overridden with the default ISM policies, .
 - The default policy will be applied only to the newly created indices.
 To manually attach the new policies to the older indices, see [Step 2: Attach policies to indexes](https://opensearch.org/docs/latest/im-plugin/ism/index/#step-2-attach-policies-to-indexes).
   {{< /alert >}}